Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- prepare a material specification utilizing MasterFormat project breakdown structure
+- prepare a material specification utilizing MasterFormat specification structure.

-- assemble a project estimate for human and material resources
+- create a project estimate for material resources.

 DESGN 301 Introduction to Computer Aided Drafting and Design (CADD)